cabforum/smime/SBR.md

 #### 6.1.1.3 Subscriber Key Pair Generation

-The CA SHALL reject a certificate request if one or more of the following conditions are met:
+The CA SHALL reject a Certificate Request if one or more of the following conditions are met:

 1. The Key Pair does not meet the requirements set forth in [Section 6.1.5](#615-key-sizes) and/or [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
 2. There is clear evidence that the specific method used to generate the Private Key was flawed;